Partner Zones

 - In Conduktor Console, go to Settings > Partner Zones and click +New zone.

-- Start with the details:
+- Define the Partner Zone details:

 - Add a descriptive name for the zone.